mcneel/developer.rhino3d.com/_guide_topics/general/developing_software_in_public.md

 [YouTrack](https://mcneel.myjetbrains.com) works well for us because it helps us ensure that each issue gets properly tested and documented.

+### Prioritize

+Figuring out what is the next most important thing is HARD.
+We talk with our customers.
+We talk with each other.
+We use Gmail, Google Drive, and Google Docs to communicate.
+We chat 24 hours a day on [Slack](https://slack.com/).

+We meet every week on Tuesday.
+Before we meet, we share what we’ve done in a Google Doc.
+In that document, we share our goals for each of the products we’re releasing next each of the feature groups we’re working on including graphs of how we’re progressing over time there are links back to our [YouTrack](https://mcneel.myjetbrains.com) issues and we get verbal reports from each of the people working on the features.

+Also, each developer writes down what they’ve been working on, what they plan to do next, and what is getting in their way of completing their work.

 ### Automation